colemanserious/test-church-site/README.md

 Purpose: test out possibility of transitioning an existing WordPress site to Nuxt + Netlify CMS, using GitHub pages + GitHub actions

-Current state:
+Current accomplishments:

 - generated basic shell

-Next steps:

 - connect to Github actions / pages
 - set up markdown collection for "sermons" and iterate in page

+Next steps:

 - demonstrate use of Netlify to edit
+- begin styling

 Technical notes below are generated from nuxt.